gintare-ru/Knowledge-Graph-Enrichment-for-Building-Oriented-Smart-Meter-Data-Analysis/README.md

 ## Setup

-To run the notebook, first activate your environment and install the required packages:
+To run the notebook, open Anaconda Prompt and run these commands:

-1. Activate your environment.
+1. Activate your Anaconda environment.
 2. Install Jupyter Notebook 7:
    - `conda install -c conda-forge notebook`
 3. Install the packages needed for interactive outputs: